Communicating the Pandemic

 All of this was particularly confounding because Dr. Daskalakis worked for the Mayor of New York.
 He was Deputy Commissioner for Disease Control at New York City’s legendary Department of Public Health.

-As a reporter we love these kinds of “scoops.”
+As reporters, we love these kinds of “scoops.”
 Finding something important that no one else knows about and getting it out ahead of anyone else, all of which I then did.
-But as a citizen, which I am, too, it was the moment that I began to understand that something was catastrophically wrong with the way we were communicating about this pandemic.
+But as a citizen, which I am too, it was the moment that I began to understand that something was catastrophically wrong with the way we were communicating about this pandemic.

 A virus as dangerous as any we had experienced in 100 years was already circulating beyond prevention in the nation’s largest city, my city, and I was learning this because a source told me to go watch a YouTube video!!!

-As the Pandemic Response Institute and other similar groups work to figure out how we do better next time, a very important piece is preparing reliable channels of communication that distribute more accurate information more quickly.
-This is a task that–to paraphrase George Clemenceau’s famous injunction that war is too important to be left to the generals–is too important to be left just to political leaders and their public health officers.
+As this fifth anniversary focuses us on how we do better next time, a very important piece is preparing reliable channels of communication that distribute more accurate information more quickly.
+This is a task that—to paraphrase Georges Clemenceau’s famous injunction that war is too important to be left to the general—is too important to be left just to political leaders and their public health officers.

 It is useful to pause here for a moment to review the role of news in a democratic society.
 In this age of rampant disinformation, we focus a great deal on the role of journalism in providing vetted, reliable information.
 This is vital.
 But it is only half the story.